JRC1995/Abstractive-Summarization/README.md

 hidden_encoder is the final list of encoded hidden state

-Now, there is the question about initializing the decoder hidden state.
+The first decoder input is the probability distribution with 1 at the index of <SOS>, in other words, one hot encoded representation of <SOS> - which signifies the start of decoding.

-I was a bit confused about it.
-In the end, I am using the first encoded_hidden_state as the initial decoder state.
+I am using the first encoded_hidden_state as the initial decoder state.
 The first encoded_hidden_state may have the least past context (none actually) but, it will have the most future context.

+The next decoder hidden state is generated from the initial decoder input and the initial decoder state.
+Next, I start a loop which iterates for output_len times.

-Next the <b>attention function</b> is called, to compute the G score.
+Next the <b>attention function</b> is called, to compute the G score by scoring the encoder hidden states in term of current decoder hidden step.

 The context vector is created by the weight (weighted in terms of G scores) summation of hidden states in the local attention window.

 I used the formulas mentioned here: https://nlp.stanford.edu/pubs/emnlp15_attn.pdf

-to calculate the first y (output) from the context vector and decoder hidden state.
+to calculate the first actual (not the <SOS> one) y (output) from the context vector and decoder hidden state.

 Note: y is of the same size as the no. of vocabs in vocab_limit.
 Y is supposed to be a probability distribution.
 The value of index i of Y denotes the probability for Y